 Cataplexy is a sudden loss of voluntary muscle tone triggered by strong emotions such as laughter.
 It is most commonly associated with narcolepsy, a sleep problem that affects between 135,000 to 200000 people across the United States.

-Cataplexy narcolepsy worsens by muscular, emotional fatigue and equally affects males and females.
-It is linked to narcolepsy and could occur after sudden stopping antidepressant drugs.
+Cataplexy narcolepsy worsens by muscular, and emotional fatigue and equally affects males and females.
+It is linked to narcolepsy and could occur after suddenly stopping antidepressant drugs.
 Sodium oxybate is a USA-approved treatment for this condition.